Amutheezan/amutheezan.github.io/ice.md

 #### **Instrumentation Con-Trolls**

 Apart from the last two topics discussed above, this is different.
 I had undergone quite a learning process during this period of ICE, semester 5.
-End of semester :P :).I had learned two subjects, one is the control system and another is instrumentation.
+End of semester :stuck_out_tongue_closed_eyes: :relaxed:.I had learned two subjects, one is the control system and another is instrumentation.

 Control System means generally a feedback system that use to enhance the system performance by proper feedback of the values required.
 For ease of studies, these are deal with S - Domain regardless of the usual time Domain system.

 General Open Loop System : Y = P X .where X is Input, Y is Output and P is Process.

-In case of Feedback it will change into, Y = XP / (1 + P) if it has a function F then 1 will replace with F, if it has control like PID Control it will multiply by the control factor C and also P is replaced by PC, thus final Y = XPC / (F +PC).
+In case of Feedback it will change into, Y = XP / (1 + P) if it has a function F then 1 will replace with F, if it has control like PID Control it will multiply by the control factor C and also P is replaced by PC, thus final Y = XPC / (F + PC).
 This is the one-word summary of the control system. it doesn't deal with MATHS it deals with physical entities.

 PID Control: Proportional (Kp) Integral (Ki) Deferential (Kd), This has the same meaning as maths, this applies effectively to get control values.